 Simple Carbs –> High blood glucose –> High insulin –> Hunger and weight gain

-When high insulin levels are coursing through our blood from overeating or eating the hunger carbs (i.e. junk food), it then causes our fat cells to grow and multiply by taking up all of the excess glucose.
+When high insulin levels are coursing through our blood from overeating or eating the hunger carbs (i.e., junk food), it then causes our fat cells to grow and multiply by taking up all of the excess glucose.
 Insulin is what causes our cells to pull the glucose out of the blood.
-Once this happens, blood glucose levels drop and we are hungry again.
+Once this happens, blood glucose levels drop, and we are hungry again.

 Of course, the best way to prevent this in the first place is not to overeat or eat the hunger carbs.
-While “carbs” have been demonized recently in popular health books, healthy carbs such as those found in fruits, vegetables, nuts, seeds, beans, and lentils are an important part of a healthy diet and in preventing diseases.
-These healthy carbs or filling carbs don’t result in a big sugar rise as they are slowly digested, from all of the fiber they contain, in the gut.
+While “carbs” have been demonized recently in popular health books, healthy carbs such as those found in fruits, vegetables, nuts, seeds, beans, and lentils are an essential part of a healthy diet and in preventing diseases.
+These healthy carbs or filling carbs don’t result in a significant sugar rise as they are slowly digested, from all of the fiber they contain, in the gut.

 If you slip up and overeat or give into junk food, which is normal, I recommend following the advice of the Chinese and go for a nice walk as soon as you finish eating.
 This can help to minimize the damage.

 What is the physiologic basis to walking after a meal?

 After a big meal or eating junk food we get a big surge of glucose or sugar in our blood.
 When this happens we can either wait for our body to bring down these toxic levels of blood sugar with insulin or we can quickly drop our blood sugar levels ourselves with exercise.

 Our muscles need glucose to function.
 When we exercise or go for a walk, the large muscles in our legs quickly extract the sugar from our blood stream.
 When this happens, it prevents the insulin spikes and steals the sugar from going into the fat cells.